Skip to main content

 What Your Registration Includes:

-Your Symposium registration provides access to 1440’s campus amenities, including a fitness center, nature trails, and an outdoor hot tub overlooking the redwoods.
-You’ll also have access to daily wellness classes, freshly prepared and locally sourced breakfast and lunch at Kitchen Table (1440’s communal dining room), all-day snacks and beverages at Common Grounds Café, and complimentary wi-fi and on-site parking.
+Your Symposium registration provides access to daily wellness classes, freshly prepared and locally sourced breakfast and lunch at Kitchen Table (1440’s communal dining room), all-day snacks and beverages at Common Grounds Café, and complimentary wi-fi and on-site parking.
 Please note: on-site dinners are an additional cost and must be purchased in advance during registration.

 Enhance Your Symposium Experience by Staying On-Site at 1440

-Make the most of your Symposium experience by staying on campus.
+Make the most of your Symposium experience by staying on campus and enjoying all the 1440’s amenities.
 Choose from a variety of overnight accommodations, including single, double, and pod-style rooms.
-We encourage you to review 1440’s unique lodging offerings and campus policies before booking.
+We encourage you to review 1440’s unique lodging offerings and campus policies before booking– this is not a typical hotel!

 Other Local Accommodation Options for Attendees to Consider*: